 For more on my time in this amazing corner of China, check out my other articles on Macau.

 Like these?
-Then why not leaf through my many more 5s from across China.
+Then why not leaf through my many more reports from across China.

 I’ve also written a short story series called Challenged in China.